wmde/new-lexeme-special-page/README.md

 If a dependency can only be updated with substantial manual work, you can create a new task for it and skip it in the context of the current chore.

-The recommended way to update dependencies is to collect related dependency updates into grouped commits.
+The recommended way to update dependencies is to collect related dependency updates into grouped commits;
+this keeps the number of commits to review manageable (compared to having one commit for every update), while keeping the scope of each commit limited and increasing reviewability and debuggability (compared to combining all updates in a single commit).
 For example, this can be one commit for each of:

 - all ESLint-related dependency updates